United for Alice®

 What is the ALICE Report?

-To better understand the growing financial struggles many households face across the state of Illinois, United Way of Illinois joined a nationwide research initiative.
-United for ALICE—Asset Limited, Income Constrained, Employed—is a grassroots movement that brings together United Ways, foundations, academic institutions, corporations, and other state organizations to present data that can help inform strategies for positive community change.
+To better understand the growing financial struggles many households face across the state of Illinois, United Way of Illinois launched a statewide research initiative.
+The ALICE Project—ASSET LIMITED, INCOME CONSTRAINED, EMPLOYED—is a grassroots movement and research initiative that brings together United Ways, foundations, academic institutions, corporations, and other state organizations to present data that can help inform strategies for positive community change.

 are walking a financial tightrope, with incomes that can’t afford the cost of living